Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Your property will be distributed among the persons mentioned in your will.
 But, if a person passes away without leaving a will, their property will be distributed according to their religion.

-Hindu Succession Act – According to this law, Hindu, Jain, Sikh and Buddhist families can claim the legal heir certificate.
-But, this law is applied differently to males and females.
+Hindu Succession Act: According to this law, Hindu, Jain, Sikh, and Buddhist families can claim the legal heir certificate.
+However, this law is applied differently to males and females.
 According to the Hindu Succession Act, if a male person passes away without leaving his will, his property will be distributed among his legal heirs.
 There are two types of legal heirs such as class-I and class II.

-• Immediate family members like his son, wife, daughter and mother can claim his property after his death under the Class-I of Hindu Succession Act.
+• Immediate family members like his son, wife, daughter, and mother can claim his property after his death under the Class-I of the Hindu Succession Act.
 The property of an intestate male will be distributed equally among his family members.
-For example, if you are married and do not have any will, your property will be distributed according to the Class-I of Hindu Succession Act to your wide, son and daughter.
+For example, if you are married and do not have any will, your property will be distributed according to the Class I of the Hindu Succession Act to your wife, son, and daughter.
 If you are unmarried, your property will be transferred to your mother after death.

 • In the case of Class-I, Hindu Succession Act, the property of a deceased person will be divided into two parts – one part will be transferred to his wide and the second will be distributed among his children.
 There is no need to make a will for the same property; in the absence of a will, the same law will be applicable for two generations.